Nextcloud: Features

 Nextcloud files are stored in conventional directory structures, accessible via WebDAV if necessary.
-A SQLite, MySQL or PostgreSQL database is required to provide additional functionality like permissions, shares, and comments.
+A SQLite, MySQL/MariaDB or PostgreSQL database is required to provide additional functionality like permissions, shares, and comments.

-Nextcloud can synchronize with local clients running Windows (Windows 7, 8, and 10), macOS (10.6 or later), or various Linux distributions.
-Nextcloud permits user and group administration locally or via different Backends like OpenID or LDAP.
+Nextcloud can synchronize with local clients running Windows (Windows 8.1 and above), macOS (10.14 or later), Linux and FreeBSD.
+Nextcloud permits user and group administration locally or via different backends like OpenID or LDAP.
 Content can be shared inside the system by defining granular read/write permissions between users and groups.
 Nextcloud users can create public URLs when sharing files.

 Logging of file-related actions, as well as disallowing access based on file access rules is also available.

-Security options like Multi-factor authentication using TOTP, WebAuthn, Oauth2, OpenID Connect, Brute-force protectionexist.
+Security options like brute-force protection and multi-factor authentication using TOTP, WebAuthn, Oauth2, and OpenID Connect are available.

 Nextcloud has planned new features such as monitoring capabilities, full-text search and Kerberos authentication, as well as audio/video conferencing, expanded federation and smaller user interface improvements.